Hello and welcome to Wildflower Therapy

 Dr. Reichmann here!
 May I just take a moment to say that I am so glad that you found us?
 Truly.
 It’s not easy to begin the search for a therapist, so just know that I am virtually fist-bumping you for the simple act of clicking onto our page.

-My practice has slowly but surely expanded.
+The practice has slowly but surely expanded.
 Now, we are a small crew of therapists who care.
-We are *those* therapists-the ones who care so much about the people that we work with.
-Why?
+We are *those* therapists-the ones who genuinely adore the people that we work with.
 Because we know how it feels to struggle with food and body image.
 And we have a shared passion of helping others dig their way out of the same hole we were in.
-We also have experience working in many other areas of mental health, including mood issues, trauma, addiction, maternal mental health, and mental health issues specific to college students.
+We also have experience working in many other areas of mental health, including mood issues, trauma, maternal mental health, and mental health issues specific to college students and atheletes.

 We get it.
 We’ve been there.
 And we know the way out.
 We’d love to help you get there.

-Ready to move forward with hope and begin living life in color again?
+Ready to ditch your eating disorder and begin living life in color again?
 Let’s do it.